streamnative/pulsar-flink/README.md

 ### Use Pulsar Catalog

-Flink will always search for tables, views, and UDF’s in the current catalog and database.
-To use Pulsar catalog and treat topics in Pulsar as tables in Flink, you should use `pulsarcatalog` we have defined in `./conf/sql-client-defaults.yaml`.
+Flink always searches for tables, views, and UDFs in the current catalog and database.
+To use Pulsar catalog and treat topics in Pulsar as tables in Flink, you should use `pulsarcatalog` that has been defined in `./conf/sql-client-defaults.yaml`.

 ```scala
 tableEnv.useCatalog("pulsarcatalog")